A dynamical characterization of acylindrically hyperbolic groups: Gromov Hyperbolic spaces

 \subsection{Gromov product and Gromov boundary}

 We recall the notions of Gromov products and Gromov boundaries.
-Our main references are \cite{BH,hyperbolic space}.
+Our main references are Bridson-Haefliger \cite{BH}, V\"ais\"al\"a \cite{hyperbolic space}.
 We shall also prove certain properties of these objects which will be useful later in this article.

 Let $S$ be a $\delta$-hyperbolic space.
 The Gromov product of $x,y$ with respect to $z$, denoted by $(x\cdot y)_z$, where $x,y,z\in S$, is defined by